 There is a reason why the word “PROPERLY” was in all-capitals at the beginning of this article.
 Well, the next step after noticing the issues with your Rav4 is to service your ECM.
 If you search the internet, you will stumble upon an ever-growing list of individuals and “companies” offering this service, including eBay.
 The problem is that they are doing a very poor or incomplete job, maybe due to the fact that many of them do not fully understand the problem and causes of the failure in the ECM’s circuit and are fixing either the problem or part of it, but not the cause of the problem.
 This makes the ECM fail again soon.

-I have received MANY ECMs that were previously “fixed” by any of our competitors.
-Those ECMs get here because of the owners doing a second attempt to have their ECM repaired.
-That’s how I know the quality of the quality of the job that they are doing.
-I have seen it from many of them and I wouldn’t like to say this, but many do from an incomplete to a poor job.
-Sometimes even covering the circuit with epoxy resin, making it inaccessible for a second revision of the problem, as most of the times, it fails again (thanks to our friends in Davie, Florida for bringing this headache into the scene).
-I am not sure why they cover the circuit with epoxy, but when their “serviced” ECMs end up here in our shop, the epoxy needs to be removed and we can see clear indications of the epoxy making its way beneath the electronic components, oxidizing the connections.
+We have received MANY ECMs that were previously “fixed” by any of our competitors.
+Those ECMs get here because of the owners doing a second attempt to have their ECM repaired after the service from our competitors failed.
+That’s how we know the quality of the job that they are doing.
+The most notorious cases are when they cover the circuit with epoxy resin, making it inaccessible for a second revision of the problem, as most of the time, it fails again (thanks to our friends in Davie, Florida for bringing this headache into the scene).
+I am not sure why they cover the circuit with epoxy, but when their “serviced” ECMs end up here in our shop, the epoxy needs to be removed and many parts replaced because the epoxy corroded those parts.

-Removing the epoxy takes much time and patience.
-Many times this will damage circuit parts that are beneath this chemical compound and also unavoidably peels off some other small electronic parts.
-Minuscule copper traces of the circuit get broken too in some cases.
-We always do our best and while we have succeeded in most of these special cases, it is very time-consuming and there is always a risk of needing to replace your ECM.
-Believe me, you do not want that on your ECM.
+Removing the epoxy takes a lot of time and patience.
+We always do our best and while we have succeeded in most of these cases, there is always a chance of the ECM needing replacement.
 Below are examples of what has been found.

 A reliable and Affordable Solution